 These fluffy vegan scones are the perfect addition to any afternoon tea.
-They are light, airy, and taste delicious served with vegan clotted cream and jam.
+They are light, fluffy, and taste delicious served with vegan whipped cream and strawberry jam.

-So with Mother’s Day coming up here in the UK, I thought it’d be nice to share my own fluffy vegan scones recipe.
+Mother’s Day is coming up here in the UK so I thought it’d be nice to share my own fluffy scone recipe.

-I think they would make the perfect addition to a lovely afternoon tea, along with some other baked goods and sandwiches to celebrate with mum!
+I think these scones would make the perfect addition to a lovely afternoon tea along with some other baked goods and sandwiches to celebrate with mum!

-I adapted this vegan scone recipe from the coconut scones I made when I first started this blog.
+I adapted this vegan scone recipe from the coconut scones I used to make when I was younger.
 But this recipe for plain scones is just as delicious, if not even better!

 How To Make Vegan Scones